South Carolina Motorcycle Accident Lawyer

 If you are involved in a motorcycle crash, you should take the following steps:

 - Remain at the scene – Do not leave the scene of the accident.
-Leaving the scene of an accident is a crime in both South Carolina and North Carolina.
+Leaving the scene of an accident is a crime in both South Carolina.
 If you leave the scene, any injury claim that you would need to make could be placed in serious jeopardy.

 - Contact police and EMS – Call 911 to report the accident and request emergency assistance.
 If you are hurt, make sure to communicate (if possible) with first responders when they arrive on the scene.